|

 };

-int selinux_set_mapping(struct security_class_mapping *map);
+int selinux_set_mapping(const struct security_class_mapping *map);

 selinux_set_mapping() establishes a mapping from a user-provided

-ordering of object classes and permissions to the numbers
+ordering of object classes and permissions to the numbers actually

-function, applications should also set a SELINUX_CB_POLICYLOAD
+applications should also set a SELINUX_CB_POLICYLOAD callback via

-callback via selinux_set_callback(3) that calls this function
+selinux_set_callback(3) that calls this function again upon a

-it is preferred to instead use selinux_check_access(3) instead of
+preferred to instead use selinux_check_access(3) instead of

 avc_has_perm(3) or security_compute_av(3) and not use this